Ahtwelay/native-app/README.md

 2.replace all this project files  in your project

 3.run this command as I used null safety in my project //flutter run --no-sound-null-safety

+4.run this command to change pubspec.ymanl launcher icon override to andoird and ios

+flutter pub run flutter_launcher_icons  (to override both android and  ios )

 *Important